Analysis | The economy’s been shredded in 2020 — yet it doesn’t seem to matter in the election

 The weird thing, though, is that the historic shifts in the economy don’t appear to be affecting the election much at all.

-Consider polling from The Economist and YouGov since January.
+Consider polling from the Economist and YouGov since January.
 We pulled monthly surveys from around the third week of the month to evaluate how voters saw the economy and the candidates.

 The effects of the economic shutdown are easily visible.
 From February to March, the percentage of Americans saying that the economy was either staying the same or getting better was cut almost in half.
 From May on, views slowly improved, though less than half the country now says that things are holding steady or improving.